-Given that SGC's lowest price to grade is now $75 it certainly appears that the grading companies are collectively trying to stamp out the low value submissions that have been a big part of the problem.
-If it takes $50-$75 to grade a card, you probably won't have any more 1986 Topps baseball commons sent in.
+Given that SGC's lowest price to grade is now $75, it appears the grading companies are collectively trying to stamp out low value submissions that have been a big problem.
+If it takes $50-$75 to grade a card, you probably won't be sending in any $10 Bo Jackson rookie cards for grading.

 SGC says it can get you your cards back in 20-25 business days at its Standard level, whereas you'll need to send cards in via Premium or Express at Beckett to get that same level of promise--note that Beckett's economy submissions are taking close to a year right now.

 So, ultimately that could lead to inflated prices on lower valued cards, where it now becomes economically infeasible to grade any card that is worth less than $100.
 But, I don't see pack breakers or card groups or flippers changing their business models anytime soon, so the odds are that not much will really change.

 PSA has been out in the open that they are making changes---from adding additional square footage to their California offices, to hiring new graders.
 Additionally they are expanding their presence to new locations both in the US and Internationally.
 The latest news being that they had acquired Genamint, a software company that helps provide automated card grades.
 Thus, it certainly appears, that are preparing to come out of this stoppage with more resources to help meet the expected demand.